 Table Settings - Sorting and FilteringConfiguring the sorting and filtering parameters for the table

-Sorting and Filtering tab contains the settings related to the search, global sort, and advanced per-column filters.
+The sorting and Filtering tab contains the settings related to the search, global sort, and advanced per-column filters.

 On the Editing tab you can enable front-end editing and configure the relevant parameters.
-Please note that this tab appears only for MySQL-based tables and for tables created manually from wpDataTables.
+Please note that this tab appears only for MySQL-based tables, and for tables created manually from wpDataTables.

-- User ID column (appears if the previous one is enabled) – defines which column will store the User ID to distinguish the row owners.
+- User ID column (appears if the previous one is enabled) – This defines which column will store the User ID to distinguish the row owners.